CodeChain-io/intertrait/README.md

 In Rust, a trait object for a sub-trait of [`std::any::Any`] can be downcast to a concrete type at runtime if the type is known.
-But no direct casting between two trait objects (i.e. without involving the concrete type of the backing value) are possible (even no coercion from a trait object for a trait to that for its super-trait yet).
+But no direct casting between two trait objects (i.e. without involving the concrete type of the backing value) is possible (even no coercion from a trait object for a trait to that for its super-trait yet).

 With this crate, any trait object for a sub-trait of [`CastFrom`] can be cast directly to a trait object for another trait implemented by the underlying type if the target traits are registered beforehand